 3. Make Your Social Media Count

-Virtual assistant companies will also like to see that you maintain a professional social media presence.
+Virtual assistant companies will also like to see you maintain a professional social media presence.

-You can utilize LinkedIn and other social platforms to connect with potential clients and employers that are hiring virtual assistants to help their business grow.
+You can utilize LinkedIn and other social platforms to connect with potential clients and employers that are hiring virtual assistants to help their businesses grow.

 Since you will be working as a virtual assistant, it’s important to make your profiles on social media stand out.
 You can do this by adding a professional photo of yourself to all of your profiles.